-Accounting standards : Concept and Objectives
+Accounting standards

 The term standard denotes a discipline, which provides both guidelines and yardsticks for evaluation.
-As guidelines, accounting standards provide uniform practices and common techniques of accounting.
+As guidelines, accounting standard provides uniform practices and common techniques of accounting.
 As a general rule, accounting standards are applicable to all corporate enterprises.
-They are made operative from a date specified in the standards.
-The Institute of Chartered Accountants of India (ICAI) constituted the Accounting Standards Board (ASB) in April, 1977 for developing accounting standards.
+They are made operative from a date specified in the standard.
+The Institute of Chartered Accountant of India (ICAI) constituted the Accounting Standards Board (ASB) in April, 1977 for developing accounting standards.
 However, the International Accounting Standards Committee (IASC) was set up in 1973, with its headquarter in London (U.K.).